 The goal of a truly robust and strategic lead generation plan is to identify potential prospects, at every stage of the buyer’s journey, that may not have been identified otherwise.
 This does not only include, but in many cases particularly focuses on, top-of-the-funnel (TOFU) leads.

 Overview of an Inbound Lead

-This is because, at the core of inbound marketing, we want to create and publish content that is easily found online by potential buyers, as early as possible.
+At the core of inbound marketing, we want to create and publish content that's easily found online by potential buyers, as early as possible.
 We want them to identify themselves when they are simply becoming aware of their problems or needs, or just starting to consider their options... before they’ve ever talked to potential vendors, like you.

-Therefore, when you are given a lead that was generated through your inbound marketing efforts, it’s key that you first identify where the customer is at in the buyer’s journey and then you continue that conversation that was started online.
-It’s key that you are persistent, just like you would be with any other prospect you are trying to engage with or set up an appointment with.
-You have to use content, valid business reasons, and a variety of touchpoints—again, just like you do with any other prospect—in order to move them along.
+HubSpot reports 44% of salespeople give up after one follow-up.
+It’s vital that you're persistent, just like you would be with any other prospect you are trying to engage with or set up an appointment with.
+You must use content, valid business reasons, and a variety of touchpoints—again, just like you do with any other prospect—in order to move them along.